keybase/keybase-bot/README.md

 As shown above, this must be run to initialize a bot before using it.
 It checks to make sure you're properly logged into Keybase and gets basic info about your session.
 Afterwards, feel free to check bot.myInfo() to see or check who you're logged in as.

-`options` is a dictionary expecting `verbose`, which says whether the bot should log much of what it's doing.
+`options` is a dictionary expecting `username` and `paperkey` (which are pretty self-explanatory), as well as `verbose`, which says whether the bot should log much of what it's doing.

 #### `bot.myInfo()`